 “You can do anything, but not everything”

-And when we try and do too much, we end up doing nothing well.
+When we try and do too much, we end up doing nothing well.

 After a conversation with one of my mentors late last week, he told me to: Stop.
 Focus.
 Pick three things.
 Do them well.